cmsamaaa/ndi-tap-2023/README.md

 ## npm Commands

-Now that your local files are set up and ready, we can start the server and run the server locally!
 Here, we have a list of CLI commands that may be useful to you.
 In the project directory, simply open a terminal to run the following: